This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 These delicious custard tarts are a staple of cafe life in Porto, in fact anywhere in Portugal.
 If you don’t think you’re a custard tart sort of person, try one in Porto and be converted.

 These little beauties will cost you around €1 each.
-Have one with a coffee at the Majestic Cafe, one of the most beautiful and romantic spots in Porto, which you will no doubt come across when wandering the historic heart of the atmospheric old town.
+Have one with a coffee at the Majestic Cafe, one of the most beautiful and romantic spots in Porto, which you will no doubt come across when wandering the narrow streets in the historic heart of the old town.

 TOP TIP: Pasteis de Nata are best eaten warm, straight from the oven with the pastry crispy and the rich custard filling bubbling and caramelised on top.